subgraph/sgos_handbook/05_features_and_advanced_usage_02_oz.md

 In Subgraph OS, we try to create **whitelist** policies for all of our supported applications.

+See the Appendix for a complete list of system calls in Subgraph OS.
+You can use this reference to look up system call numbers when writing or debugging *seccomp* policies.

 \newpage

 ### Profiling applications with oz-seccomp-tracer